eito/app-framework-demo-osx/README.md

 This is the demo app that was shown in the ArcGIS Runtime for OS X session at the 2013 Esri Developer Summit.

-To use the EAF you must installed the [ArcGIS Runtime SDK for OS X 10.2 Beta](http://developers.arcgis.com/en/os-x/)
+To use the EAF you must install the [ArcGIS Runtime SDK for OS X 10.2 Beta](http://developers.arcgis.com/en/os-x/)

 Another example of using the EAF is the [ArcGIS Runtime Preview application](http://www.arcgis.com/home/item.html?id=db0e7ce0bd5143faaff25e8588848d3d).
 You can download source for that application [here](http://www.arcgis.com/home/item.html?id=038213d942cc4db49b1c5bc716377721)